-Sponsored by 15 of Vermont’s 30 state senators, S. 54 would regulate cannabis businesses and tax cannabis sales at 10%, plus a 1% local option tax.
-The bill would also change “marijuana” to “cannabis” throughout the Vermont statutes, and it would shift oversight of the medical cannabis program from the Department of Safety to a new independent commission beginning January 1, 2021.
+On February 28, 2019, the Vermont Senate approved S. 54 in a veto-proof, 23-5, vote.
+The bill, which has moved to the House, would regulate cannabis businesses and tax cannabis sales at 16%, plus a 2% local option tax.
+It would also change “marijuana” to “cannabis” throughout the Vermont statutes and would shift oversight of the medical cannabis program from the Department of Safety to a new independent commission beginning January 1, 2021.
 Here is a summary of the bill’s key provisions.

 State Regulation and Licensing of Cannabis Businesses

 - An independent commission within the executive branch — the Cannabis Control Board — would regulate and license adult-use cannabis businesses.
-It would be composed of five full-time members.
-Two would be appointed by the governor, and and one each would be appointed by the attorney general, the Speaker of the House, and the Senate Committee on Committees.
+It would be composed of three full-time members.
+The governor would appoint the chair, who must have a background in business management or regulatory compliance.
+The Senate Committee of Committees would appoint one member, who would have a background in agriculture or horticulture.
+The Speaker of the House would appoint the final member, who would have a background in systemic social justice and equity issues.

 - The board would appoint a full-time executive director and hire a full-time administrative assistant.
 The director would hire additional staff.